herflis/docs-temp/content/querying/05-reference.md

 <tab category="querying" article="query-by-references" example="byCreator" />

 Inside the curly brackets there's a regular query for users - that is what we call inner query.
-When you execute a query like this, the system executes the inner query first and it results in a list of content with the name businesscat.
+When you execute a query like this, the system executes the inner query first and it results in a list of users.
 Their id will be inserted automatically into the outer query as an OR expression:

 ```+CreatedBy:(1495 1496)```